 - erectile dysfunction medications

-- eliminating unhealthy foods from your diet
+- eliminating unhealthy foods, such as excess sugars and saturated fats, from your diet

 - cutting back on sodium in your diet

 - getting daily physical activity